 - A high temperature, shivering and sweating

-These symptoms aren't always caused by gallstones but if you have them, see your GP.
+These symptoms are not always caused by gallstones but if you have them, see your GP.

 Symptoms of complicated gallstone disease are described below: